 Disclosure: Some of the links in this post may be “affiliate links.”
 This means if you click on the link and purchase the item, at no extra cost to you I will receive an affiliate commission.

 Options to set up your personal academic website

 You should have a custom domain.
-While free platforms/domains exist, they create complicated and unprofessional URLs and do not give you flexibility with external integrations, build your own website authority or restrict your ability to make money from your site.
-On average, when registering a new domain, it should cost you between $10- $15 a year.
-I recommend that you purchase a domain with your actual name (or some combination of it) to build your personal brand.
+While free platforms/domains exist, they create complicated and unprofessional URLs.
+They do not give you flexibility with external integrations, build your own website authority or restrict your ability to make money from your site.
+On average, it should cost you between $10- $15 a year when registering a new domain.
+I recommend that you purchase a domain with your actual name (or some combination) to build your personal brand.

 Wait, back up, what is a domain?
 A domain is the online address of your website.
-Just like a physical address it allows people to find you.
-The domain for this website is theleveragedphd.com my personal website domain is melaniebruce.com.au.
+Just like a physical address, it allows people to find you.
+The domain for this website is theleveragedphd.com my business website domain is melbruce.com

-You can buy a domain through a company such as GoDaddy or Google and then change the DNS setting to point to your host or you can purchase a domain through your site host directly and not have to change any settings (e.g. Siteground or Bluehost).
-If you have a common name then you will have to get creative for your domain as a simple FirstLast.com will be unlikely to be available.
-Take some time to get this right as it is better to not have to change this later.
+You can buy a domain through a company such as GoDaddy or Google and then change the DNS setting to point to your host, or you can purchase a domain through your site host directly and not have to change any settings (e.g. Siteground or Bluehost).
+If you have a common name, you will have to get creative for your domain as a simple FirstLast.com will be unlikely to be available.
+Take some time to get this right, as it is better not to have to change this later.
 Consider how you will write the domain and how you will explain it verbally.
 Having to say it is: ‘First, underscore, Last dot com’ or ‘First, Last, number one dot com’ is not going to strengthen your personal brand.
 If your FirstLast.com is not available, consider adding your middle name or initial, using just your first initial plus last name or use a word in front such as TheFirstLast.com or DrFirstLast.com.
-Say the domain name out loud and write it down with and without capitals to check that it sounds and looks good.
+Say the domain name aloud and write it down with and without capitals to check that it sounds and looks good.